awsdocs/amazon-redshift-developer-guide/doc_source/r_WF_LISTAGG.md

 For each group in a query, the LISTAGG window function orders the rows for that group according to the ORDER BY expression, then concatenates the values into a single string\.

 LISTAGG is a compute\-node only function\.
 The function returns an error if the query doesn't reference a user\-defined table or Amazon Redshift system table\.
+For more information, see [Querying the catalog tables](c_join_PG.md)\.

 ## Syntax<a name="r_WF_LISTAGG-synopsis"></a>